ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **1. How many users are there?**

- -  We use the DISTINCT function to obtain unique user_id. <br>
+ -  We use the DISTINCT function to obtain unique user_id.
- -  Use the COUNT function to calculate the total number of users from the "users" table. <br>
+ -  Use the COUNT function to calculate the total number of users from the "users" table.

 ````sql
 SELECT COUNT(DISTINCT user_id)